 And it hasn’t been scientifically proven, but I’m pretty sure that dark chocolate also tastes like joy and magic.

 Also, you can easily make dark chocolate for yourself, preservative and refined-sugar free, right at home!
-Find out how here.
+Find out how to make chocolate with coconut oil here.

 Ok, so here’s something I used to do when I worked a crappy, depressing job where I had 30-second chunks of free time and couldn’t even get away from my desk long enough to go outside: every once in a while I’d escape my desk, go to the bathroom, (lock the door), look at myself in the mirror, and force the biggest, weirdest, goofy grin I could.